LordR31/EmSys_Project_voltmeter_with_osc/docs/display.md

 The display used in this project uses an ILI9341 controller and an XPT2046 for resistive touchscreen.
 It communicates with the board over SPI and it has a resolution of 340x240.

-## Spi Configuration

-The Spi was configured to run using:

-- CPOL
-- CPHA
-- Double speed (SPI2X)
-- pull-up disabled for MOSI

 ## The defined UI

 When you first power on the board, you are greeted with this screen